Using MQTT with kdb+

 - publish to a broker

 To run the examples you will need a MQTT broker installed and running locally.

-The interface is currently available as a beta version under an Apache 2.0 license and is supported on a best-efforts basis by the Kx Fusion team.
+The interface is currently available under an Apache 2.0 license and is supported on a best-efforts basis by the Kx Fusion team.
 The interface is currently in active development, with additional functionality released on an ongoing basis.